 Thanks to continued support from the E Howard-Davies Memorial Fund we are still able to offer training to our youths at exceptionally advantageous rates.

-The Association is extremely pleased that once again we are organising a youth coaching week.
+The Association unfortunately had to cancel the 2020 youth coaching week.
 In the past this has always proved to be a popular week, with top GP14 youth sailors benefiting from top quality coaching.
 It is also a chance to meet and socialise with other sailors, with many friendships being forged.